Virginia (video game)

 Virginia is a 2016 first-person mystery adventure video game developed by Variable State and published by 505 Games.
 The game follows graduate FBI special agent Anne Tarver as she investigates her first case: the disappearance of a boy in rural Virginia.

 The game was directed by Jonathan Burroughs and Terry Kenny, with music composed by Lyndon Holland.
 Burroughs, Kenny and Holland co-wrote the script.

 The game was first announced in July 2014 and originally slated for release in 2015.
 A game prototype was showcased at the 2014 Future of StoryTelling summit and at the EGX Leftfield Collection that year.
 On August 30, 2016, it was announced that video game publisher 505 Games would be publishing the game.
 A game demo was released on Steam to coincide with the announcement.

-Virginia released on September 22, 2016 for PlayStation 4, Xbox One, Microsoft Windows and macOS.
+Virginia released on September 22, 2016 for macOS, PlayStation 4, Windows, and Xbox One.